 To search by title, put the article's title in quotations: "A History of the China Sea".

-When using Primo to find Peer-Reviewed articles, remember the left-hand sidebar features facets that allow you to refine the results.
-Select the ‘Peer-reviewed’ option to narrow your search to scholarly articles.
+When using Omni to find peer-reviewed articles, remember the left-hand sidebar features facets that allow you to refine the results.
+Select the ‘Peer-reviewed Journals’ option to narrow your search to scholarly articles.

 Tip: Once you have have located a useful article, remember that articles can also be used for their bibliographies, as directive sources to other relevant articles and information.